mehulkapoor020/IS601-EndTerm/competative-analysis.md

 ### Reciprocity
 Reciprocity
-0 delivery fee.
+0 delivery fee to encourage cutomers to order food.
-free treat/bagel for becoming a member.
+Offering a free treat/bagel for becoming a member.
-Offering gift cards with benifits.
+Offering gift cards and reward points for benifits like free items and .

 ### Consistency
 consistently providing customers with healthy food options and warm experience.